bchiha/microcomp/project/README.md

 For usage instructions, refer to the [documents](../documents) folder.

 The first thing you should do when starting this project is to have a read of [microcomp_publication.pdf](../documents/microcomp_publication.pdf) in the `documents` folder.
 Get familiar with its design.
-The [schematic](microcomp_schematic.png) for this PDB is essential identical to the original.
+The [schematic](microcomp_schematic.png) for this PCB is essential identical to the original.
 This will assist in fault finding if necessary.

 It is possible to plug the board into a 5V USB power supply via the 5V/GND header at the top of the board.
 By looking at the schematic, components from the 7805 Voltage regulator to the 9V input can be removed if using 5V.